Ana0609/CNAProject/README.md

 # Chat App
-Book Finder application is a client-server application (gRPC) for educational purposes.
+Chat application is a client-server application (gRPC) for educational purposes.

 # Instalation